 Traffic source is part of the acquisition metrics.
 It measures the sources that drive traffic to your website.
 Traffic sources commonly tracked on any website are:

 - Direct: Visits to your website who don’t have a defined source or referring site attached to it.
 This could be PDF links, direct browser entries, bookmark clicks.
+Google’s browser can also autocomplete a URL and send you to the website ‘directly’.

 - Organic Search: Visits to your website from search engine results page(s) often because of strong SEO efforts.